 - Take Care of Yourself

 The process of looking after your child is overwhelming.
 You may feel sad, disappointed, and even angry.
 Emotions can often make it difficult for you to function.
 That’s why before you can help your child, you need to help yourself.
 It will help if you start by educating yourself on drug addiction.
+As possession of scheduled drugs is also a crime and comes with severe penalties, you must get in touch with your Criminal lawyer to educate yourself about the law.
 There are numerous online resources for you to take advantage of.
 If you feel like you can’t cope with the stress of taking care of your child, check into counseling.
 Create a support system for yourself as you support your child.
 If you’re already at your wits, you can’t help anyone else.

 - Draw Boundaries

 Your child will go through many phases, and they will feel aggravated, upset, and even exhibit severe mood swings.
 You should expect some level of manipulation from your child.
 They will try to find ways for you to enable their older habits again.
 The process of getting off drugs is painful, and that is where manipulation stems from.
 When you give yourself boundaries, you’re preventing your child from getting in your head.
 You will understand what your child needs and what you need to control.
 If you allow yourself to slip, it doesn’t take long for enabling to transform back into addiction.
 Enabling also includes not doing the bare minimum to look after your child.